What do banks do?

 The Chief Financial Office (CFO) oversees all financial details of Deutsche Bank.
 Global teams provide accurate and timely financial information as well as advice and analysis to Deutsche Bank’s businesses and infrastructure functions.

-The CFO is a strategic group, looking to control costs, limit risk and strengthen Deutsche Bank’s decision-making process.
-It consists of group wide functions (Tax, Group Finance, Chief Accounting Office, Treasury, Planning & Performance Management, and Investor Relations), dedicated teams for each of the Bank’s core divisions and infrastructure areas, as well as regional finance.
+The CFO is a strategic group looking to control costs, limit risk and strengthen Deutsche Bank’s decision-making process.
+It consists of group-wide functions (Tax, Group Finance, Chief Accounting Office, Treasury, Planning & Performance Management, and Investor Relations), all dedicated teams for each of the bank’s core divisions and infrastructure areas, as well as regional finance.
+The CFO is a strategic group looking to control costs, limit risk and strengthen Deutsche Bank’s decision-making process.
+It consists of group-wide functions (Tax, Group Finance, Chief Accounting Office, Treasury, Planning & Performance Management, and Investor Relations), all dedicated teams for each of the bank’s core divisions and infrastructure areas, as well as regional finance.

 minus sign